Dean: Barbara James

-Students accepted into the articulated AS-BS Nursing Program transition seamlessly into the senior BS portion of the nursing program.
+Students accepted into the articulated AS-BS Nursing Program transition seamlessly into senior BS courses.
 Transfer students who are graduates of ACEN accredited Associate and Diploma Nursing Programs may apply for acceptance into the senior BS nursing courses by sending an application to the SON’s Director of Admissions and Progressions.
 Upon acceptance to the nursing program, courses listed in the current catalog will be required.
 In order to complete senior BS nursing courses in one year (two semesters) on campus, all non-nursing course requirements must be completed prior to the two semesters of senior BS nursing classes.

 - A minimum grade point average of 2.50 to articulate and progress into senior BS classes or be admitted into the BS Nursing program.

 - Recommendation from nursing faculty in the student’s basic nursing program and/or employer may be requested.